nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 UI in the tab <strong>KEYS AND CERTIFICATE</strong> => <strong>SIGN AND AUTH KEYS</strong> column <strong>Expires</strong>.
 To renew the certificates we must:

-1. Go to the UI and generate new CRS keys for the certificates we want to renew:
+1. Create new CRS keys for the new certificates using the command:
 2. Download and sign the new certificates.
 3. Add the signed certificates to the [certificates list](#322-security-servers-configuration) of the security server in the configuration file.